SyncfusionExamples/how-to-add-a-digital-signature-to-PDF-document-in-net/README.md

 *  Visual Studio 2019/ Visual Studio 2022

 ## Code snippet for adding a digital signature
-we will create a new .NET console application, add the Syncfusion PDF library package, and write the code
+We will create a new .NET console application, add the Syncfusion PDF library package, and write the code

 ```csharp
     PdfDocument document = new PdfDocument();